shivamujawame/AIW-Infra-Migration/Labfiles/README.md

     >**Note**: If you are not able to see the **Azure Migrate: Discovery and assessment** and **Migration and modernization** panels, please follow the below instructions to select the migration project.

-     - Click on **Project** and select existing project from the list.
+     - Click on **Project** and select the existing project from the list.
 Create a new project if you do not have any projects created previously.

         ![](Images/E1T1S5_1.png)